spdk/spdk.github.io/community.md

 the posted topics before the end of the meeting we can use the time to discuss additional items.

-There is also a focused bug scrub meeting every other week only in the Asia-friendly timezone.
+There are also Github issue review meetings that are held in each respective time zone on the week where there is no community meeting for that geo.
 Note that bugs are tracked on the [SPDK GitHub issue tracker](https://github.com/spdk/spdk/issues).

 All meetings use the same conference information.
 It is shown below in a slightly distored image to help prevent bots from joining our calls.
 Adding